lyckantropen/psnr_hvsm/README.md

 * [xtensor](https://github.com/xtensor-stack/xtensor)
 * [xtensor-python](https://github.com/xtensor-stack/xtensor-python)

-All of the above can be automatically resolved by running `deps.ps1`, which is a cross-platform PowerShell script (i.e. it can also be run under Linux if you have PowerShell installed).
-Alternatively, you can create a `conda` environment using the provided YAML file:
+FFTW3 is automatically resolved by CMake and the rest can be installed by creating a `conda` environment using the provided YAML file:

 ```bash
 conda env create -f psnr_hvsm-dev.yml